Coaxial cable: Uses

-Short coaxial cables are commonly used to connect home video equipment, in ham radio setups, and in NIM.
-While formerly common for implementing computer networks, in particular Ethernet ("thick" 10BASE5 and "thin" 10BASE2), twisted pair cables have replaced them in most applications except in the growing consumer cable modem market for broadband Internet access.
+Short coaxial cables are commonly used to connect home video equipment, in ham radio setups, and in Nuclear Instrumentation Modules.
+While formerly common for implementing computer networks, in particular Ethernet ("thick" 10BASE5 and "thin" 10BASE2), twisted pair cables have replaced them in most applications except in the consumer cable modem market for broadband Internet access.

-Long distance coaxial cable was used in the 20th century to connect radio networks, television networks, and Long Distance telephone networks though this has largely been superseded by later methods (fibre optics, T1/E1, satellite).
+Long distance coaxial cable was used in the 20th century to connect radio networks, television networks, and long-distance telephone networks though this has largely been superseded by later methods (fibre optics, T1/E1, satellite).

 Shorter coaxials still carry cable television signals to the majority of television receivers, and this purpose consumes the majority of coaxial cable production.
 In 1980s and early 1990s coaxial cable was also used in computer networking, most prominently in Ethernet networks, where it was later in late 1990s to early 2000s replaced by UTP cables in North America and STP cables in Western Europe, both with 8P8C modular connectors.

-Micro coaxial cables are used in a range of consumer devices, military equipment, and also in ultra-sound scanning equipment.
+Micro coaxial cables are used in a range of consumer devices, military equipment, and also in ultrasound scanning equipment.

-The most common impedances that are widely used are 50 or 52 ohms, and 75 ohms, although other impedances are available for specific applications.
+The most common impedances that are widely used are 50 or 52 ohms and 75 ohms, although other impedances are available for specific applications.
 The 50 / 52 ohm cables are widely used for industrial and commercial two-way radio frequency applications (including radio, and telecommunications), although 75 ohms is commonly used for broadcast television and radio.

-Coax cable is often used to carry data/signals from an antenna to a receiver—from a satellite dish to a satellite receiver, from a television antenna to a television receiver, from a radio mast to a radio receiver, etc.

-In many cases, the same single coax cable carries power in the opposite direction, to the antenna, to power the low-noise amplifier.

-In some cases a single coax cable carries (unidirectional) power and bidirectional data/signals, as in DiSEqC.
+Coaxial cable is often used to carry signals from an antenna to a receiver.
+In many cases, the same cable carries power toward the antenna, to power a preamplifier.
+In some cases, a single cable carries unidirectional power and bidirectional data/signals, as in DiSEqC.